Wombling can help you cut the cost of shopping at Asda, Sainsbury’s and Tesco.

 The term ‘wombling’ conjures up images of Uncle Bulgaria and the gang on Wimbledon Common.
-But it's also the name of a new moneysaving craze, helping shoppers to save money at the supermarket.
+But it's also the name of a moneysaving craze, helping shoppers to save money at the supermarket.

-How Wombling can save you money
+How wombling can save you money

 There are quite a few people wombling in the UK and saving money on their shopping.
-But the supermarkets aren’t keen on it.
+But the supermarkets aren’t exactly keen on it.

 Nectar follows a similar line.
 In its card rules customers agree that points are only provided against their own transactions.